IgniteUI/igniteui-docfx/en/components/grid_toolbar.md

 <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="grid-toolbar-sample-1-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

 The IgxGrid's toolbar is shown using the grid's `showToolbar` property - just set it to `true`.
 The toolbar supports a textual title which is left aligned and its content is set using the grid's `toolbarTitle` property.
-The following code snippet demonstrates how to create a toolbar and set its title:
+The following code snippet demonstrates how to enable a toolbar and set its title:

 ```html
 <igx-grid [data]="data" [autoGenerate]="true" height="400px" width="600px"